 Sometimes people fear rental insurance will be too expensive.
 In reality, rental insurance can cover a great deal of property for only a few hundred dollars per year or less.
 Renting can be risky business, and the affordable cost of rental insurance is an extra reason to protect your Lafayette, Indiana property and belongings.

-If you are renting this fall, talk to Jenna Isch at Farmers Insurance to help protect your home!
+If you are renting this fall, talk to Jenna Isch at Isch Insurance to help protect your home!